espressif/esp-iot-solution/docs/en/low_power_solution/deep-sleep_current_test.rst

    -  when the GPIO is configured as low-level triggered, a 10 kΩ pull-up resistor should be used;

-*``Notes: To achieve lower power consumption, external resistors, instead of internal ones, are recommanded in this case.``*
+..
+Note:: To achieve lower power consumption, external resistors, instead of internal ones, are recommanded in this case.

 **Test Result**